karuppiah7890/blog/content/posts/dead-code-is-dead.md

 Another example is, recently in our project, we decided that we don't need one of the endpoints that we have in our microservice.
-This endpoint was mostly used only for development purposes but we realised that we can manage things without it.
+This endpoint was mostly used only for development purposes but we realized that we can manage things without it.
 Even with that decision, we took some time to remove it.
 Since we took some time, in this time people maintained it, fixed syntax errors, fixed failing tests for the endpoint - just because it existed.
 If it didn't exist, people